Skitter-JP/Edison_Light_Dimmer/README.md

 3. The temperatue sensors are interfaced with a One-Wire Interface.
 With 6 of these sensors alot of electrical noise is generated when communcating with them.
 This noise is somehow probgated to the cut sinusoid and an udable ringing noise is appartent, which emits from the bulbs.
 I have not investigated ways to emit or evening reduce this "electrical/audioable" noise.
 But maybe reducing the clock speed of the One-Wire bus could help.
 After speaking to a Professor about this issue, he mentioned that my track layout on the PCB is most likley the issue.
 If I create another revision of this project I would most likley change the tempeature sensors to some thermocouples or thermistors and have a mutliplex and opamp to measure the tempatures.

 4. Implememting 3 uControllers is diffenetly over kill but it makes things much easier when programing these devices.
-If I would put everything onto the ESP8266 it would be more difficuilt to code since I would have to think about all the different types of interupts that would occur when dealing with the Wifi, Triacs, Zero-Crossing, One-Wire ciruits, etc. The Wifi libary is a huge black box that just works.
+If I would put everything onto the ESP8266 it would be more challanging to code since I would have to think about all the different types of interupts that would occur when dealing with the Wifi, Triacs, Zero-Crossing, One-Wire, etc. The Wifi libary is a huge black box that just works.
 I did not want to spend time diving into the Wifi library to see how I could make things more efficant.

+5. Almost all these compomenets (enclouser, heatsinks, relays, EMI filter, PSU) were purchased from gme.cz

+6. The ESP8266 comes in different sizes, if you do plan to frabicate the PCBs ensure you buy the correct ESP8266 board.

+7. The Code provided requires a MQTT server on the LAN it connects to, in the WiFi_code you can find the topics which the board will be publishing and subscrided to.

+## Orders

+If you would like a complete unit built and programmed this can be arranged for the right price.

+Please contact me if you are interested.